 You might need to pay a healthcare surcharge (called the ‘immigration health surcharge’ or IHS) as part of your immigration application.

 If you’re making your immigration application online or through a premium service centre, you pay the surcharge as part of your application or when you book an appointment.

-If you’re applying by post, you must pay the healthcare surcharge online before you send your application - you’ll need to include the IHS reference number on your application form.
+If you’re applying by post, you pay the surcharge online before you send your application.
+You’ll need to include the IHS reference number on your application form.

 - you’ve paid the healthcare surcharge (or are exempt from paying it)